Sephg50/Spring-2022/README.md

 # Spring-2022
 Master's capstone project: Determining a hedge fund's strategy and performance based on given transactional data.

 Project Description

 What you are given:
 1. Stocks file
-PERMNO = security identifier used by CRSP
+•PERMNO = security identifier used by CRSP
-RET2 = Daily gain of fund’s position in the security SIC code from CRSP
+•RET2 = Daily gain of fund’s position in the security
+•SIC code from CRSP
-MCAP = market value of security at end of day (in thousands, price times shares outstanding)
+•MCAP = market value of security at end of day (in thousands, price times shares outstanding)
-Net shares = position in the security
+•Net shares = position in the security

 2. Portfolio file
 •RET2 = daily gain of fund’s positions assuming 100% collateral posted for short positions